Course Section Links

 Learning Linux can seem a daunting task as first, however, you shouldn't be scared.
 Linux is actually quite easy to learn and is no harder than learning any other operating system.
 Take small steps at a time and build your foundation.
 Try Linux under VirtualBox, install it on an old computer.
 Remember there are some fantastic communities online who are more than happy to help anyone starting out with Linux.
 There are many free Linux books online and videos that you can watch.
 Good Luck with your journey.

 Linux Tutorial - Part 4

 Welcome to the Land of Linux's tutorials and guides.
 In part 4 of our free tutorial we will look at the importance of Package Management.
 Under Linux, software is generally referred to as a package.
 These packages contain the code that is then installed on to your system.
 It is critical that you keep your Linux systems upto date at all times.

 We will take a look at some of the most popular package management tools available to various Linux distributions.

 Generally most Linux systems will use one or more of the following Package Management utilities for installing, updating or removing packages.

-- DNF Package Management DNF is a new Package Management tool aimed at replacing the YUM package manager.
+DNF is a new Package Management tool aimed at replacing the YUM package manager on RHEL based systems.